The second Monday in March is Commonwealth Day, one of the most important dates in the Abbey's calendar.

 As well as an important occasion for the Commonwealth, the annual service is a significant moment for members of the Abbey community, too.
-For the Abbey choristers, aged from 8 to 13, it’s a chance to sing for The Queen and members of the Royal Family, often live on television, and also to meet them afterwards.
+For the Abbey choristers, aged from 8 to 13, it’s a chance to sing for The King and members of the Royal Family, often live on television, and also to meet them afterwards.

 The service in 2016, the year of The Queen’s 90th birthday, presented a particularly special opportunity.
 The boys presented Her Majesty with a framed picture of 'Choir Boy' – her first winning racehorse which won the Royal Hunt Cup at Ascot on 17th June 1953, just a few days after her coronation in the Abbey.

 From all those who contribute to the Abbey service to the Commonwealth’s many institutions and partnerships, Commonwealth Day is an annual opportunity to celebrate this remarkable international organisation to which HM The Queen has lent her unstinting support throughout her life.
 As she said in her Commonwealth Day message in 2020:

 ‘On Commonwealth occasions, it is always inspiring to be reminded of the diversity of the people and countries that make up our worldwide family.
 We are made aware of the many associations and influences that combine through Commonwealth connection, helping us to imagine and deliver a common future.